be-rahn/eyes/README.md

 # eyes

 ## Project Description
-Moving eyes exercise for MITxPRO coding bootcamp using mostly HTML and CSS.
+Moving eyes exercise for MITxPRO coding bootcamp using HTML, CSS and JavaScript.
 Eyes follow the movement of the mouse.

 ## How to Run
 View the app on my homepage at https://be-rahn.github.io/ and click the Launch eyes button.
 You can also run this project by cloning the repository to your local machine and opening the index.html file in your browser.